pupil-labs/pupil-docs/neon/neon-player/visualization-plugins/index.md

 | Fill         | Toggle on for a circle with solid fill.
 Toggle off for a circle with only stroke.                           |
 | Color        | Define the `Red`, `Green`, and `Blue` values for color. `Alpha` defines the opacity of the stroke and fill. |

+The above example shows how you could use **2** instances of the `Vis Circle` Plugin.
+The first instance renders the gaze position as a filled blue circle.
+The second instance renders the same gaze position as yellow stroke circle.

 ## Vis Cross

 Visualize the gaze positions with a cross for each gaze position.
 This plugin is **not unique**, therefore you can add multiple instances of the plugin to build your visualization.

 ![Cross Visualizations](./vis-cross.webp)

-Here we show an example of how you could use **2** instances of the `Vis Cross` Plugin.
-The first instance renders the gaze position as a blue cross and the second instance renders the gaze position as a yellow cross, in the outer area.

 You can set the following parameters: